For this year’s Independence Day, we have three very simple rules on when to write out numbers and when to use numerals.

 - Can you seriously eat 10 hot dogs?
 Barf!

 Rule 2: Always follow Rule 1 for consistency, even if it means including a numeral and spelled-out number in the same sentence.

-- There were 12 waffle balls when this game started, and now there’s only seven.
+- There were 12 waffle balls when this game started, and now there are only seven.
 Stop hitting homeruns!

 - He made 15 cheeseburgers 20 minutes ago and now there’s only one left.

 Enjoy the food and fireworks!
 Happy Fourth of July!